Employer Services - Successful Recruiting Strategies

 Use the strategies we offer below to help you successfully recruit at UC Berkeley.
 If you would like to consult with Employer Relations Staff about your recruiting strategies, contact us at 510-642-0464 or by email.

 - Review the Academic & Recruiting Calendar to plan the timing of your recruiting activities around key campus dates and events.
 Start early!

 - Participate in Career Fairs to source candidates and build a positive brand on campus

-- Participate in On-Campus Recruiting (OCR) to conveniently conduct first round interviews on campus
+- Participate in On-Campus Recruiting (OCR) interviews to conveniently conduct first round interviews on campus

-- Send an email blast via our Student Email Service about your upcoming activities on campus
+- Send an email blast via our Targeted Student Email Service about your job opportunities and campus recruiting activities

 It could take up to 3 years of consistent and expanded engagement activities on campus to build brand recognition and a strong positive reputation with students.
 An inconsistent presence can bring you back to square one or even damage your brand.